Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Numerical Studies

 Note here that we let the first two coefficients $a_{1}$ and $a_{2}$ be bounded below by $0.4$, which is to ensure that the operator norm of the cross-covariance operator of $y_{t-1}^{\circ}$ and $y_{t-2}^\circ$ is bounded away from zero.
 If this quantity is close to zero, then the employed IV {may }become `weak' and this case is not considered in the present paper.

-Table \ref{tab3} reports the empirical MSEs of the estimators that were considered in Section \ref{sec:sim1} when $n=100$ and $150$ (recall that $n$ is the number of random samples drawn from the distribution $p_t ^\circ$ to estimate $\log p_t^\circ$ or $p_t^\circ$).
-The IV estimators tend to exhibit smaller empirical MSEs than the FLSE, which is consistent with the simulation results given in Section~\ref{sec:sim1}.
-Such good comparative performance of the IV estimators is more noticeable when $n$ is small and $T$ is large.
+Table \ref{tab3} reports the empirical MSEs of the proposed estimators and \citepos{Park2012} FLSE when $n=100$ and $150$ (recall that $n$ is the number of random samples drawn from the distribution $p_t ^\circ$ to estimate $\log p_t^\circ$ or $p_t^\circ$).
+The IV estimators tend to exhibit smaller empirical MSEs than the FLSE.
+The superior comparative performance of the IV estimators is more noticeable when $n$ is small and $T$ is large.
 This is what can be conjectured from our earlier discussion; as $n$ gets smaller, $y_t$ becomes a less accurate estimate of $y_t^\circ$, and hence the estimators that address the possible endogeneity caused by estimation errors will work better.
-Even in comparison with the RIVE, our estimators perform quite well in the considered simulation designs; the FIVE or F2SLSE exhibits the smallest MSE in most of the cases (see also Table \ref{tab2aa} in Appendix reporting the simulation results for the case where the lower bound of $a_{1}$ and $a_{2}$ increases to $0.6$).
-However, the RIVE sometimes works the best (in Table \ref{tab3}, this happens when kernel density estimation with Silverman's rule-of-thumb bandwidth is employed), so it is hard to conclude the relative performance between these IV estimators; this may depend on various factors such as the DGP and the method of density estimation.
+The FIVE or the F2SLSE exhibits the smallest MSE in most of the cases (see also Table \ref{tab2aa} in Appendix reporting the simulation results for the case where the lower bound of $a_{1}$ and $a_{2}$ increases to $0.6$).
+However, it is hard to conclude the relative performance between the IV estimators; this may depend on various factors such as the DGP and the method of density estimation.
 Thus, it would be advisable to use those IV estimators complementarily in practice.

-\section{Empirical application: effect of immigration on native wages}
+\subsection{Empirical application: effect of immigration on native wages}